Dash: Parenthetic and other uses at the sentence level

-Either the en dash or the em dash may be used as a bullet at the start of each item in a bulleted list.
-(This is a matter of graphic design rather than orthography.)

 Typography

 Spacing

-In most uses of en dashes, such as when used in indicating ranges, they are closed up to the joined words.
+In most uses of en dashes, such as when used in indicating ranges, they are typeset closed up to the adjacent words or numbers.
+Examples include "the 1914–18 war" or "the Dover–Calais crossing".
 It is only when en dashes are used in setting off parenthetical expressions – such as this one – that they take spaces around them.
 For more on the choice of em versus en in this context, see En dash versus em dash.

 Encoding and substitution

 When an en dash is unavailable in a particular character encoding environment—as in the ASCII character set—there are some conventional substitutions.
 Often two consecutive hyphens are the substitute.

 The en dash is encoded in Unicode as U+2013 (decimal 8211) and represented in HTML by the named character entity &ndash;.

 The en dash is sometimes used as a substitute for the minus sign, when the minus sign character is not available since the en dash is usually the same width as a plus sign and is often available when the minus sign is not; see below.
 For example, the original 8-bit Macintosh Character Set had an en dash, useful for the minus sign, years before Unicode with a dedicated minus sign was available.
 The hyphen-minus is usually too narrow to make a typographically acceptable minus sign.
 However, the en dash cannot be used for a minus sign in programming languages because the syntax usually requires a hyphen-minus.